Peanut-Butter-OSS/PDF-Marking-Tool/testing/test-cases.md

 9. Try to select invalid rubric - No courseCode
 10. Try to select invalid rubric - No assignmentId
 11. Try to select invalid rubric - No totalMarks
-12. Try to select invalid rubric - No sections specified
+12. Try to select invalid rubric - No criteria specified
+13. Try to select invalid rubric - Duplicate criteria specified (same criteriaId)
+14. Try to select invalid rubric - Duplicate criteria specified (same criteriaName)

-13. Open PDF in read mode, Acrobat current closed
+15. Open PDF in read mode, Acrobat current closed
-14. Open PDF in read mode, Acrobat already open
+16. Open PDF in read mode, Acrobat already open
-15. Open PDF in edit mode
+17. Open PDF in edit mode
-16. Open a document with a Rubric
+18. Open a document with a Rubric
-17. Open a document without a rubric
+19. Open a document without a rubric
-18. Open a document that has already been finalised
+20. Open a document that has already been finalised
-19. Open a document at an HTTP path
+21. Open a document at an HTTP path
-20. Icons accidentally deleted from resources folder
+22. Icons accidentally deleted from resources folder
-21.
+23.

 ## Windows Installer